barulicm/gizmo-platform.github.io/src/code/circuit_python/motor.md

 range(10)

 # Create a range with a start and stop value
+# The range includes the start value, but does NOT include the stop value
 # This range will hold the numbers 5 through 19
 range(5,20)

 # Create a range with start, stop, and step values
+# step controls the difference between values in the range
+# A step of 2 means each number will be the previous number plus 2
 # This range will hold even numbers from 0 through 98
 range(0, 100, 2)
 ```